day50-dev/sidechat/README.md

 where `screen-query` and `sd-picker` is in your path.

+You should also use `sqa`.
+Here's an example:

 You need a modernish version of [fzf](https://github.com/junegunn/fzf), [streamdown](https://github.com/kristopolous/Streamdown) and [simonw's llm](https://github.com/simonw/llm).
 You can use it for free via openrouter.

 Once you're in there's a few slash commands.
 These are all dumb - there's no tab completion or anything fancy.
 Just enter `/help` to get the current list.